Skip to main content

 2025 BMW R 1300 RT - Equipment

-Talking about the equipment level of the R 1300 RT really poses a simple question: how much do you want to spend?
-As while the base bike isn’t under-equipped, many of the most desirable possibilities are extra-cost options.
+Talking about the equipment level of the R 1300 RT poses a simple question: how much do you want to spend?
+The base bike is well-equipped, but the most desirable possibilities are extra-cost options.

-For example, let’s look at luggage.
-As standard there’s a pair of 27-litre panniers, but you can upgrade these to BMW’s Vario cases, allowing their volume to be adjusted between the standard 27 litres and an extended 33 litres, so you can make a compromise between the bike’s width and its luggage capacity.
+Let's take luggage.
+As standard there’s a pair of 27-litre panniers, but you can upgrade these to BMW’s Vario cases, allowing their volume to be adjusted between the standard 27 litres and an extended 33 litres, so you can add more capacity at the expense of some filtering flexibility.
 Either way, the lids are centrally-locked and there’s both interior lighting and a built-in USB-C charging port in the left case.

-You can also add either a 39-litre or 54-litre top case, the latter with the aforementioned heated passenger backrest, and even heated grips for the passenger are available as options.
+You can also add either a 39-litre or 54-litre top case (the latter with the aforementioned heated passenger backrest) and a grab-rail with a heated section for your passenger too.

 Front storage includes a smartphone compartment in the fairing, which is both actively cooled and fitted with a USB-C charge port, and of course that phone can be connected by Bluetooth to the 10.25-inch TFT dashboard, which has its own integrated map navigation and a ‘Connectivity Hub’ to allow the connection and operation of accessories including heated vests and even smart glasses.

 A bar-mounted multicontroller gives access to key, assignable functions, and the controls themselves have a two-stage function, so a light press brings up information on which function the key operates, and a stronger press applies that function.
-Options here include a pair of different audio systems, including DAB radio.
+Options here include a pair of different - and effective - audio systems, including DAB radio.

 The radar-assisted Active Cruise Control (ACC) with Front Collision Warning (FCW) and Rear End Collision Warning (RECW) and Lane Change Warning (SWW) is another option that’s likely to be popular, adding both convenience and another layer of safety tech.